awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 # Common DBA Database Tasks for Oracle DB Instances<a name="Appendix.Oracle.CommonDBATasks.Database"></a>

-This section describes how you can perform common DBA tasks related to databases on your Amazon RDS DB instances running Oracle\.
-To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances, and restricts access to certain system procedures and tables that require advanced privileges\.
+Following, you can find how to perform certain common DBA tasks related to databases on your Amazon RDS DB instances running Oracle\.
+To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances\.
+Amazon RDS also restricts access to some system procedures and tables that require advanced privileges\.

 **Topics**
 + [Changing the Global Name of a Database](#Appendix.Oracle.CommonDBATasks.RenamingGlobalName)